vlcn-io/vlcn-orm/content/index.md

 }
 ```

-**Note** -- P2P syncing via CRDTs do not support transactions fully.
+**Note** -- P2P syncing via CRDTs does not support transactions fully.
 You can create and commit a transaction on one client but, due to the nature of CRDTs, other clients may not accept the full contents of the transaction.
 So how do we ensure data consistency in the face of this?

 ## Data Consistency

-Given we cannot support transactions across instances when replicating to peers, how can we keep our application data consistent?

 Developers can define integrity constraints on their schemas.
 When a replicated update is received that violates the constraint, a new state update is added that rolls back the update.
 This feature is still in the research phase to understand what constraints and rollbacks can be supported in a p2p environment without causing state loops amongst peers.